ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: HOW THIS (AND ANY) FEATURE IS INCLUDED IN IMPLEMENTATION IS UP TO DEVELOPERS

-When displaying menu items in the menu lags or is expected to take longer than normal, the menu should indicate that it's loading.
+When displaying menu items and the menu lags or is expected to take longer than normal, the menu should indicate that it's loading.
 The "Loading…" display is not interactive.

 ![ ](spec-images/select-15.png)